pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Configuration.md

 ### Gyro Update Frequency

-This indicates the current gyro update frequencyc.
+This indicates the current gyro update frequency.

 ### PID Loop Frequency
 This is the frequency that the control loop operates at.
 Set to between 1kHz and 2kHz.